-Here’s an Apple discussions thread where several people have vouched for the fact that MacBook Pros made after 2011 do indeed support 16 GB of RAM and not just 8 GB of RAM like how Apple claims it to be.
+Here’s an Apple discussions thread where several people have vouched for the fact that MacBook Pros made after 2011 do indeed support 16 GB of RAM and not just 8 GB of RAM.

 Additional note about upgrading RAM on your MacBook Pro